-First announced at the D23 Expo in 2019, Obi-Wan Kenobi is a special event series streaming exclusively on Disney Plus.
-It promises to reunite legendary Jedi Master Obi-Wan with Sith Lord Darth Vader for a climactic adventure that bridges the gap between the Star Wars prequels and the original trilogy!
+First announced at the D23 Expo back in 2019, Obi-Wan Kenobi is a special limited series streaming exclusively on Disney Plus.
+The series has reunited legendary Jedi Master Obi-Wan Kenobi with his former Padawan turned Sith Lord, Darth Vader, for a climactic adventure that bridges the gap between the Star Wars prequels and the original trilogy.

-Here's everything we know so far about Star Wars: Obi-Wan Kenobi...
+Here's everything you need to know about Obi-Wan Kenobi...

 Obi-Wan Kenobi cast

-Obviously, we can’t have Revenge of the Sith-era Obi-Wan Kenobi without Ewan McGregor returning, so it's good to know he’s fully on board.
-If his comments on Jimmy Kimmel Live! are anything to go by, he’s having a pretty good time being back.
+Obviously, we can’t have Revenge of the Sith-era Obi-Wan Kenobi without Ewan McGregor returning.
+If his comments on Jimmy Kimmel Live! were anything to go by, he had a pretty good time shooting the new series, too!